BioAgent Bench: An AI Agent Evaluation Suite for Bioinformatics: Experimental Setup

 \subsection{Evaluation Suite}

-The evaluation suite is designed not only to assess performance in a single trial but also to measure robustness across multiple trials, with and without perturbations.
-It supports the following settings: \begin{itemize} \item Multiple trials where we can evaluate the difference in outputs and trajectories between trials \item Trials where we test robustness to inflating the initial task prompt unnecessarily \item Trials where we test robustness to perturbations with corrupted data, and the agent is expected to recognize such data \item Trials where we test robustness to perturbations with decoy data, which the agent is not supposed to use in the pipeline \end{itemize}
+In addition to assessing the performance in a single trial, we measure robustness across multiple trials and evaluate the effect of controlled perturbations.
+More concretely, our evaluation suite supports the following settings: \begin{itemize} \item \textbf{Multiple trials} to assess the variation in outputs and trajectories \item \textbf{Prompt bloat}.
+Trials where the task prompt is unnecessarily inflated.
+We augment the task prompt with additional, topically related but non-essential text to assess robustness to distraction and instruction overload. \item Trials with \textbf{corrupted data} We synthetically corrupt selected input files and assess whether the agent detects the corruption and avoids proceeding with invalid data. \item Trials with \textbf{decoy data} which an agent should ignore. \end{itemize}

 Our primary metric is completion rate (\%).
-For each task, we evaluate whether the agent completes each required pipeline step and produces the requested final artifact in the specified format (CSV/TSV).
+For each task, we evaluate whether the agent completes each required pipeline step and produces the requested final artifact in the specified format (CSV or TSV).
 The completion rate is the percentage of required steps that pass this check, as assessed by the LLM grader.